Skip to content

 • Less Initial Start Up Cost: Only one filing fee is required, and an attorney or filing service such as Eastbiz.com – Incparadise, can set up the parent and cells at less cost than setting up multiple LLCs.

-• Security of Assets: The assets of each entity are protected from judgments against assets in other entity.
+• Security of Assets: The assets of each series are generally protected from judgments against assets in other series, provided the Series LLC is properly maintained and state law is followed.

 • Lower Sales Tax: Contingent on the regulations in your state, the dues paid from one entity to another entity in the series might not be subject to sales tax.
 It’s important to refer to your state’s tax laws on this point.

-• Administrative Freedom/ Less Administration: You can set up as many LLC’s as needed under the Master LLC, but each would be separate and would have to be administered separately.
-A series LLC gives you the ability to potentially save on administrative time and cost.
+• Administrative Freedom/Less Administration: You can set up as many series as needed under the master LLC, each with its own assets and operations.
+This structure can potentially save on administrative time and cost compared to forming multiple separate LLCs.

 • Less Complex than Corporation: A series LLC doesn’t have the same tax complication/ obligations, structure, or formalities (corporate records, for example) as a corporation.